clasindu/task_manager/README.md

 4. *Note: You do not need to create the tables manually.
 Spring Boot (Hibernate) will automatically generate the `tasks` table when the backend starts.*

 ### 2. Backend Setup (Spring Boot)
-1. Open a terminal and navigate to the backend folder (`cd backend`).
+1. Open a terminal and navigate to the backend folder.
 2. Run the application:
    * **Windows:** `mvnw spring-boot:run`
    * **Mac/Linux:** `./mvnw spring-boot:run`